Move over, whipped coffee! This bitter-sweet, vibrant, fluffy Matcha Whipped Tea is where it's at. You don't need any special ingredients to make it.

 - In a large, clean glass bowl, combine all of the ingredients.

 - Pour your milk into a tall glass, then spoon the whipped matcha on top.
-Serve with a straw to stir and sip!
+Serve immediately with a straw to stir and sip!